Mac OS 9: Mac OS 9 and the Classic Environment

-PowerPC versions of Mac OS X prior to 10.5 include a compatibility layer (a shell) called Classic, enabling users to run applications and hardware requiring Mac OS 9 from within OS X. This is achieved through running Mac OS 9 without access to its Finder inside OS X. This requires Mac OS 9 to be installed on the computer even though most computers that can run the Classic environment are not necessarily able to boot into Mac OS 9.
-Some Mac OS 9 applications do not run well in Classic.
-They demonstrate screen redraw problems and lagging performance.
+PowerPC versions of Mac OS X prior to 10.5 Leopard include a compatibility layer called Classic, enabling users to run applications and hardware requiring Mac OS 9 from within OS X. This is achieved through running Mac OS 9 without access to its Finder inside OS X. This requires Mac OS 9 to be installed on the machine, even though most Macs that can run the Classic environment are not necessarily able to boot into Mac OS 9 natively.
+Some Mac OS 9 applications do not run well in Classic; they demonstrate screen redraw problems and lagging performance.
 In addition, some drivers and other software which directly interact with the hardware fail to work properly.

 In May 2002, at Apple's Worldwide Developers Conference in San Jose, California, Steve Jobs, accompanied by a coffin, held a mock funeral to announce that Apple had stopped the development of Mac OS 9.
 The final version of Mac OS 9 and the "classic" Mac OS was Mac OS 9.2.2, released in December 2001.

 In June 2005, Jobs announced that the Macintosh platform would be transitioning to Intel x86 microprocessors.
 Developer documentation of the Rosetta PowerPC emulation layer revealed that applications written for Mac OS 8 or 9 would not run on x86-based Macs.
-The Classic Environment remains in the PowerPC version of 10.4; however, x86 versions of OS X do not support the Classic environment.
+The Classic Environment remains in the PowerPC version of 10.4 Tiger; however, x86 versions of OS X and the PowerPC version of 10.5 Leopard do not support the Classic environment.